code-academy-india/sql/select-statements/README.md

 	SELECT employee_id,first_name,salary+125 AS new_salary
 	FROM employees;

 Use multiple columns in Arithmetic operators

 	SELECT employee_id,salary,commission_pct,salary*commission_pct AS total_commission
 	FROM employees;

+Restric rows using WHERE clause

+	employees working in dept 60
+	SELECT *
+	FROM employees WHERE department_id = 60;

+	employees getting salary more than 15000.00
+	SELECT *
+	FROM employees WHERE salary > 15000.00;

+	employees without manager
+	SELECT *
+	FROM employees WHERE manager_id != 0;